 The data from FAERS are self-reported, and the U.S. Food and Drug Administration cannot verify if they are accurate.
 But the agency will sometimes use them to determine if it should get more data on certain adverse effects.

 On Feb.
-25, 2019, the FDA released a safety communication to alert the public that a safety trial found an increased risk of blood clots in the lungs and death among people with rheumatoid arthritis who took a higher dose of the drug.
+25, 2019, the FDA released a safety communication to alert the public that a safety trial found an increased risk of blood clots in the lungs and death among people with rheumatoid arthritis who took a dose of 10 mg twice daily – a dose that is higher than approved.
 After this communication went public, lawyers began investigating lawsuits against Pfizer.

-Common Side Effects
+Common and Serious Side Effects

 The most common side effect in patients with rheumatoid arthritis was upper respiratory tract infection.
-This occurred in 4 percent of 1,336 patients who had taken 5 mg of the drug twice daily and 4 percent of 1,349 patients who had taken 10 mg twice daily.
-People with psoriatic arthritis had the same safety profile as those with rheumatoid arthritis.
+This occurred in 4% of patients taking Xeljanz.
+People with psoriatic arthritis had the same side effects as those with rheumatoid arthritis.